ThuyTran102/Statistical_Modeling_Project/README.md

 * Sending requests to the Foursquare API and Yelp API to retrieve POIs within a 10,000-meter radius for each bike station based on latitude and longitude.
 * Using a loop to parse the JSON object to obtain POI details such as name, address, and distance from the bike station, as well as phone, rating, price, review_count, url, and category.
 * For analysis purposes, the POIs will include: 'restaurant', 'coffee', 'bar', 'hotel', 'park', 'shopping', 'supermarket', 'museum', 'stadium', 'cinema', 'bus', 'school', 'hospital'.
+* Analyzing the results from both APIs to determine which one provides more comprehensive information
 * Putting the results into Pandas dataframes.
 * Storing the dataframes in CSV files.

 ### Step 3: Joining - Loading - Performing EDA
-* Creating new dataframe by joing data from Step 1 and Step 2
+* Merging the data from Citybikes with the data from either Foursquare or Yelp to create a new dataframe
-* Loading data collected on POIs into SQLite3 database.
+* Establishing a SQLite database to store the data collected from the APIs on POIs into SQLite3 database.
 Validate data.
 * Exploratory Data Analysis
 	- Take a premilinary look to get a brief overview of dataset
 	- Explore data by descriptive statistics